One thing I like about King David — he seems to say out loud what everyone else simply thinks.

 King David was not ashamed to admit his anguish, and the fearfulness of being surrounded by wickedness on all sides.
-It takes courage to honestly recognize and admit our own grief, and the fearfulness of Father’s wrath we see coming upon the land.
+It takes courage to honestly recognize and admit our own weaknesses, our fearfulness — even the fearfulness of Father’s wrath coming upon the land.

 As For Me

 David knew there was no safety within his own abilities (Psalms 33:16-19).
 So when he saw the surrounding turmoil, he eagerly acknowledged his one and only pathway of deliverance and hope:

 King David called upon the Mighty One of Israel, Yahuwah Elohim [the LORD God].

 Calling upon Yahuwah with a true and sincere heart, is the anchor of hope through ‘the windy storm and tempest!’